JaneySprings/DotNet.Meteor/CONTRIBUTING.md

 - `DotNet.Meteor.HotReload`: Hot reload client that communicates with the application.
 - `DotNet.Meteor.HotReload.Plugin`: NuGet package that contains the hot reload server for .NET MAUI projects.
 - `DotNet.Meteor.Workspace`: Tools for managing the workspace and the devices.
-- `DotNet.Meteor.Xaml`: Submodule that contains the XAML Language Server (LSP) for .NET MAUI project.
+- `DotNet.Meteor.Xaml`: Submodule that contains XAML Language Server (LSP) for .NET MAUI project.
 - `DotNet.Meteor.Tests`: Unit tests for the projects.
 - `VSCode.Extension`: Visual Studio Code extension.

 ### Build the projects
-To build the projects, you can use the `build.cake` script.
+To build the projects, you can use the [build.cake](https://github.com/JaneySprings/DotNet.Meteor/blob/main/build.cake) script in the root folder.
 It will run the `vsix` target in the `debug` configuration by default:
 ```bash
 dotnet tool restore
 dotnet cake